 - elimination of the exemption of acquisition by inheritance;

 - abandonment of the Phase II procedure;

-- extension of the appraisal period for concentrations from the current 30-calendar-day period to 30 working days; and
+- extension of the appraisal period for concentrations from the current 30 calendar days to 30 working days; and

 - removal of the fixed turnover rates for certain procedural violations, including the failure to notify a concentration and hindering on-site inspections, and set upper limits for the monetary fines for these violations.

-The Competition Authority recently published the Merger and Acquisition Insight Report (the Report) for 2018.
-Along with its mission, vision, objectives, priorities and description of its duties and power, the Competition Authority made an assessment in the Report on its activities between 1 January and 31 December 2018 concerning merger control along with statistical data.
-To summarise, in 2018, the Board assessed 223 transactions and among these there have been 13 privatisations.
-This shows a jump of approximately 20 per cent compared with the previous year, and is the highest ranking for the 2013 to 2018 period.
-It is important to note that none of these filings have resulted in a no-go decision: only three were conditionally cleared and only one transaction was subject to Phase II review.
+The Competition Authority has published the Merger and Acquisition Insight Report (the Report) for 2019.
+Along with its mission, vision, objectives, priorities and description of its duties and power, the Competition Authority has assessed its activities between 1 January and 31 December 2019 concerning merger control, with statistical data.
+To summarise, the Competition Board assessed 208 transactions during 2019; one of these was a privatisation.
+The number of assessments in 2019 is higher than the average of the assessments made between 2013 and 2019.
+It is important to note that none of these filings has resulted in a no-go decision and only two were conditionally cleared.

 - the acquirer does not exercise control over the target pending the Board’s approval decision.